 - Other factors

-You are either too young or too old.
+You can’t be insured if you’re either too young or too old.
 This is due to the fact that the chances of getting sick or dying is greater for very young and elderly people.

 In the Philippines, life insurance companies generally don’t provide cover for newborns.
 There are policies, however, that can insure a two-week old baby.